cisco-open/buffalo/README.md

 **Cache-Layer**
 - someway to give cache more than one document
 - Remove the cache implementation where we're calling gpt from there
+- If cache partial hit, need option to ONLY query LLM w/ non-cache hit (some way to specify for each)

 **Exfiltration****
   - Remove squad documents, point to docs in ./docs
   - Figure out what's wrong w/ Data Exfiltration leak detection
+  - Need to do the verification check in reverse! (so once LLM, before showing results, run LLM check)

 **Verification**